 WELCOME FRESHMEN!
-CLASS OF 2020
+CLASS OF 2021

-UoN Welcomes 2020 Freshmen and Women Virtually
+UoN Welcomes 2021 Freshmen and Women Virtually

-n April 2020, the University management decided to mainstream the use of online tools for registration, orientation, teaching and learning for new students admitted to 2020/2021 academic year.
+n April 2020, the University Management decided to mainstream the use of online tools for registration, orientation, teaching and learning for new students admitted in the 2020/2021 academic year.

 To achieve this, the University of Nairobi put in place an efficient online system to register new students and take them through orientation.
 In addition, the teaching and learning has been taking place virtually.
-The new students were admitted to the Colleges of Architecture and Engineering, Agriculture and Veterinary Sciences, Biological and Physical Sciences, Education and External Studies, Humanities and Social Sciences, Health Sciences, and the ODeL Campus.
+The new students were admitted and oriented in their respective Faculties.

 The University of Nairobi celebrates this technological milestone in the 50 years of its existence as a University.
 The COVID-19 pandemic has changed how business is conducted at the university.
-Registration as has been in the past has been done physically with students arriving with their suitcases escorted by their guardians.
+Registration has in the past has been done physically.
 Today, a new frontier has been chartered as the University registers over 8000 students online.
 With the new system, some challenges have been experienced and students are called upon to be patient as complete online registration is done.
-This system will generate data which will help the University in decision making up until when these students graduate,".
+This system will generate data which will help the University in decision making up until when these students graduate.

-Students registered online through the student portal (smis.uonbi.ac.ke).
+For the September 20, 2021 intake, Students were registered online through the student portal (smis.uonbi.ac.ke).
+The Academic Registrar's office sent admission letters to all admitted students and students were required to take note of a list of documents needed for the registration process to be complete.
 The system allowed for registration of all new undergraduate and postgraduate students.
-Orientation online links were then sent to all students who registered.
-The Academic Registrar's office sent admission letters to all admitted students and students were required to check a list of all the documents needed for the registration process to be complete.
-The documents in the registration checklist included the KCSE result slip, admission letter, signed bond form, signed medical form, proof of payment of fees, national id or birth certificate and a passport photo.
+Online orientation links were then sent to all students who registered to attend a virtual orientation programme hosted by their Faculty.
+In addition, training was conducted online for all first year students on the platforms used for online teaching and learning.

-Virtual Orientation
+The Vice-Chancellor, Prof. Stephen Kiama addressed first years virtually on Wednesday September 22, 2021.

-The new first year students joining the University for the September 2020 intake attended a virtual orientation programmes at the College and Faculty levels as well as the university wide one.
-The Vice-Chancellor, Prof. Stephen Kiama addressed first years virtually on Thursday, September 3, 2020 at 9.00 am.
-The University congratulates and welcomes all the students who have been selected for various degree programmes at this premier University.
+The University congratulates and welcomes all the new students selected for various Degree programmes at this premier University.